-For thousands of years, primordial peoples have been using clay for nearly everything.
+For thousands of years, primordial people have been using clay for nearly everything.

 Houses and bricks made from clay and mud, making pottery – it’s literally the mortar of civilization, excuse the pun.

-Over the last few decades, clay has become something of a skin hero, purifying masks dotting expensive counters of many department stores.
-Ironic really, when you consider clay is free.
+Over the last few decades, clay has become something of a skin hero.

 Clay face mask recipes

 - First, pour the water into a bowl and add the preservative.

 - Next, sprinkle the clay into the mixture, letting the bulk of it absorb naturally.

 - Once the clay has absorbed, add the other active ingredients such as hydrosols, essential oils, herbs, and preservatives.

 - Mix everything together, put your formula in a container, and you are good to go.